 Please complete the following sentence:

-The time to market describes the time frame from the day the business demand is articulated until the day the business demand is implemented.
+Time to market describes the time frame from the day the business demand is articulated until the day the business demand is implemented.

 6.4 Compliance

 Compliance is a term that is used more and more often in connection with IT strategy work and IT management.
 Indeed, it is an important topic as it has the potential to cause high additional costs that are made necessary by fulfilling legal requirements.
 The implementation of compliance measures also regularly affects the IT area.
 In some cases, the regulations are also backed by a rather strict management board liability, which means that the associated measures are implemented vehemently in the organization (Keller, 2017).